UniversalDependencies/docs/_tr-overview/specific-syntax.md

-Turkish honorifics normally follow the (first) name, *Ahmet Bey* 'Mr. Ahmet', *Necla Hanım* 'Ms. Necla', *Ayşe öğretmen* 'Teacher Ayşe'.
+Turkish honorifics normally follow the (first) name, *Ahmet Bey* 'Mr. Ahmet', *Necla Hanım* 'Ms. Necla', *Ayşe öğretmen* 'Teacher Ayşe', *Mustafa Kemal Paşa* 'general Mustafa Kemal'.
 A few others introduced later, *Sayın*/*Bay*/*Bayan*, precede the last name or first and last name.
-We use the relation `compound` and always mark the proper name as the head of the compound.
-The title/honorific is always attached to the head.
+We use the relation `compound` and always mark the proper name as the head of the compound (although it is tempting to mark the title as head in the first case).

 ## Noun-verb compounds / light verbs